-Youth on the Air is a program for and by young amateur radio operators in the Americas, closely modeled after the Youngsters on the Air program in IARU Region 1 (Europe & Africa).
+Youth on the Air is a program for and by young amateur radio operators in the Americas, closely modeled after the Youngsters on the Air program in IARU Region 1 (Europe, Africa & Middle East).
 The goal of the program is to build skills and foster lasting friendships and mentors with younger hams.
 This web site and our social media sites is a connecting place for groups and events like YARC, YCP, and other activities for young hams.

 Meet the Team